slowernews/slowernews/rationales/index.md

 When (and sometimes why) articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### AI's sputnik moment

+2025-02-05

+China has proved that it is overtaking the US in scientific research.

 ### The empire strikes back

 2024-11-11